Iggy Azalea: Career

-2006–2012: Career beginnings, Glory, and Ignorant Art
+2006–2012: Early musical work

 When she first arrived in the United States in 2006, she stayed in Miami, Florida, and afterward lived briefly in Houston, Texas.
 Azalea settled for a few years in Atlanta, Georgia, working with a member of the rap collective Dungeon Family named Backbone.
 During that period, she met future collaborators FKi and Natalie Sims.
 She said people would laugh at her because "they thought my raps sucked", but having grown up getting laughed at, she was able to shrug it off.
 Meanwhile, she had met someone from Interscope Records who encouraged her move to Los Angeles during the summer of 2010.
 Interscope would eventually go on to manage her for a brief period of time.
 It was during this time that she adopted her stage name, which she created from the name of her childhood dog, Iggy, and the street she grew up on, Azalea Street, where her family lives to this day.
 She also started making stop motion animated videos with freestyle rap because she felt like she had found her sound.

 On 27 September 2011, Azalea released her first full-length project, a mixtape titled Ignorant Art, saying she made it "with the intent to make people question and redefine old ideals."
 Her song "Pussy" was included on the mixtape, alongside guest appearances from YG, Joe Moses, Chevy Jones, and Problem.
 In November 2011, she released a music video for her song "My World", directed by Alex/2tone.
 The video features a cameo appearance from character actor and former wrestler Tiny Lister, which earned her more attention due to its rising popularity online.
 "It's supposed to have like, all the ridiculousness of a big-budget '90s video, but then chopped and screwed", said Azalea, of the video.
 In December 2011, Azalea revealed she would release her debut studio album, The New Classic, as soon as she signed a major record label deal: "Once that's sorted out and I establish an overall sound and direction for the album, I will be able to know what artists would make for a dynamic collaboration."
 On 11 January 2012, Azalea released the music video for "The Last Song", her third video from Ignorant Art.
 In an interview with Billboard, released on 27 January, Azalea hinted at an Interscope Records signing, while also revealing hopes of releasing The New Classic in June, and for her debut single to precede it in March.